 - Vasaloppet will nurture and develop its collaboration with sports associations

 Vasaloppet stands for fitness and public health.
 The races are meant for those who want to improve their health and experience the thrill of completing a challenge.
 By focusing more on the health aspect in our communication, and evaluating health in our participant surveys, we want to broaden our target groups, attract new participants and inspire more people, welcoming all to Vasaloppet’s activities.

 Vasaloppet will also be a good employer, ensuring that our coworkers feel good and experience good health.

 Functionaries are Vasaloppet’s most important resource, and Vasaloppet’s contributions given in return to the sports clubs are central to the region.
 Since volunteer work is on an overall decline in our society, the question of functionaries is a challenge.
-For the Winter Week 2017 we attempted to increase our functionary operations by taking in volunteers from the whole country.
+We have also attempted to increase our functionary operations by taking in volunteers from the whole country.
 Another important activity is to more clearly communicate how much money (these past few years the amount has been 20–25 million SEK) that flows back into sports clubs each year.